Native American mascot laws and regulations: California

 Although the four schools did cease use of the name "Redskins", some only followed the letter of the law and maintained their use of other Native American imagery such as logos.
 Fan behavior such as the "Tomahawk chop" were still common, as well as students continuing to wear clothing bearing their school's past "Rednecks" branding.
 Joely Proudfit, chair of Native American studies at California State University, San Marcos, and member of the Pechanga Band of the Luiseño tribe, argued that "there's no redeeming quality of the word 'Redskin' but to try to soften the blow by using 'Tribe' or 'Indian' or 'Warrior' is nonsensical.
 It just shows that the proponents of keeping these types of words in there don't understand or refuse to understand the harmful effects of stereotyping one particular population."

 In October 2024, Governor Gavin Newsom signed AB 3074, a bill that expands the California Racial Mascots Act to apply to any school name or mascot that is considered "derogatory" to Native American communities (unless the school itself is operated by a recognized tribe), including but not limited to "Apaches", "Braves", "Chiefs", "Chippewa", "Indians", and "Tribe" among others.
 The expanded bill takes effect in July 2026; localities will be reimbursed for any costs associated with rebranding.
+Anticipating the enforcement of the law, Clark Intermediate in Clovis, California announced in December, 2025 that their mascot would change from Chieftains to Cougars.
+Only days later the North Fork Rancheria of Mono Indians of California announced that it would concent, as provided by the law, to having the school retain the Chieftains mascot.